 8) What are the current areas of research for the HPL faculty?
 Please see the HPL Research page and related PubMed links to see the ongoing research in the HPL.
 Please feel free to request pdf documents of research articles if necessary.

 9) What do the graduates of the HPL programs go on to do after completing their program of study?
-With approximately 50 PhD graduates and over 100 graduates of the Exercise Physiology MS program, we take pride in the future successes and placement of our students.
+With over 60 PhD graduates and approximately 200 graduates of the Exercise Physiology MS program, we take pride in the future successes and placement of our students.
 Graduates of the PhD program typically go on to complete post-doctoral training in an area of their interest, obtain a university professorship, or enter an industry-based research or administrative position.
 Graduates of the Exercise Physiology MS program typically enter a PhD program of their choice.

 10) Do I need to be accepted to both the Graduate School and HPL?
 Yes, follow the specific instructions for both the Graduate School and the HPL.